kidq330/lannot/doc/criteria.markdown

 Test boundaries of each function input and output (i.e. formals and returns).
 Boundaries are Min and Max (depending on variable's type).
 Unsigned's min is zero.
-With Frama-C's normalization, each function will cointain only one return statement.
+With Frama-C's normalization, each function will contain only one return statement.

 The following example:
 ```c